FAQ: Croup in Infants and Older Babies

 Croup may be an uncomfortable childhood illness, but in time it will go away.
 In the meantime, all you can do is comfort your little one while you wait for the infection to pass and see their healthcare provider if the condition worsens.
 In typical cases, a child will be back to their usual self in less than a week.

-Be sure to check out the Pampers Club app to earn rewards for every Pampers purchase you make.
-Simply scan your purchases into the app, rack up rewards points, and redeem them for cool items like gifts or cash back.
+Be sure to check out the free Pampers Rewards App to earn rewards and get access to exclusive content.
+Simply scan your Pampers diaper codes into the app, rack up Pampers Cash, and redeem them for discounts on the Pampers products you already buy.